Skip to main contentArrow Right

 • Session and token management best practices (rotation, reuse detection).

-• The largest customer the CIAM solution serves, which is a strong proxy for scalability.
+• The largest customer the CIAM solution serves, which can indicated scalability.

 • Implementation flexibility for developers with multiple abstraction layers (UI, SDK, API).

-• Active and passive support offerings as well as migration support.
+• Availability of active and passive support, as well as assistance with migration to new systems.

-• Customer reviews on public platforms like G2 Crowd.
+• Customer reviews and ratings on trusted platforms like G2 Crowd to gauge overall satisfaction and performance.

 CIAM solutions are a powerful way to manage identities, authenticate users and protect apps against data breaches.
 They offer a wide variety of features, from customer authentication to self-service onboarding, to provide a frictionless and secure user experience.

 If you are evaluating CIAM solutions for your organization, Descope can help.
-Our drag-and-drop CIAM platform helps hundreds of organizations improve user onboarding, protect accounts against account takeover, and unify identities across customer-facing apps – all without writing code.
+Our drag & drop CIAM platform helps hundreds of organizations improve user onboarding, protect accounts against account takeover, and unify identities across customer-facing apps – all without writing code.

 Sign up for a Free Forever Descope account to get started!
 If you have questions, book a demo with our auth experts.